alexiglad/alexiglad.github.io/_posts/2023-10-04-Biological_Intelligence.md

 If we accept this viewpoint that diversity in beliefs and representation as well as slow curriculum learning are all potentially responsible for human creativity, some questions arise:
 * Is human hardware being non-uniform, or its potential non-determinism[^1], an advantage in innovative capabilities?
 * Does the diversity and complexity of biological neural hardware in humans play a crucial role in fostering creativity, suggesting that modern computers, with their current deterministic hardware architectures, may inherently lack the capability to exhibit creativity in the same manner as humans?
 * How can we increase the creative capabilities of digital intelligences?
 Is curriculum learning, being similar to how humans learn, a possible solution?
+Is reinforcement learning a solution to increasing creativity, [as stated by Ilya Sutskever](https://www.youtube.com/watch?v=OPZxs6IXH00&ab_channel=AlignmentWorkshop)?

 I hope this blog sparked some thoughts regarding what differences currently exist between biological and digital intelligence -- and how this impacts characteristics of intelligence such as creativity!